-Blozinski says problem gambling is really a hidden addiction.
-"Unlike drug or alcohol addictions, a gambling addiction doesn't have any outward signs," she says.
+Blozinski says the estimated national social cost to families and communities due to bankruptcy, divorce, job loss, home loss, and criminal justice costs associated with problem gambling is \$6.7 billion each year.
 "Family, friends and co-workers usually don't recognize that there is a problem until it's taken a huge financial toll on the gambler.